microaeris/ahris.github.io.v2/_posts/articles/2016-02-25-gradient-domain-fusion.md

     </figcaption>
 </figure>

-To implement Poisson Blending, one can express the problem as a linear program and solve the equation `Av = b` where `v` is the vector to be solved for.
+To implement Poisson blending, one can express the problem as a linear program and solve the equation `Av = b` where `v` is the vector to be solved.
 The vectors `v` and `b` are the size of the pixel count of the background image and `A` is pixel count by pixel count in size.

-The algorithm we implemented is shown below, in pseudocode
+The algorithm we implemented is shown below, in pseudocode:

 {% highlight python %}
 let source, target, and mask be inputs